ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/members.md

 ### Require terms of service?

-When new members register through the site, a "terms of service" block of text is displayed.
-This preference determines whether new members must indicate that they agree to abide by these terms before they can register.
+This preference determines whether new members must indicate that they agree to abide by your site's terms of service before they can register.

+If you are using legacy member profile template, when new members register through the site, a "terms of service" block of text is displayed.
 You may edit the terms of service within the registration form template, located at `Design --> Themes --> Member Profile Templates --> Default --> Registration Form`.

 ### Allow members to set time preferences?